yifan97/blog/_posts/2019-08-07-path-manipulation.md

 ---

-**This post serves as a self-practice and introduction of common path manipulation, such as how to write a file, read a file, serialize a file to json format as well as some pitfalls and tricks.
-I will use Python as examples, but other languages are essentially the same**
+**This post serves as a self-practice and introduction of common path manipulation and file handling, such as how to write a file, read a file, serialize a file to json format as well as some pitfalls and tricks.
+I will use Python as examples, but other languages are essentially the same.**

 ------------------